Crowdfunding: how to fund your business idea

-Crowdfunding is a way of financing your business through donations of money from the public.
-This is commonly done through crowdfunding websites.
+Crowdfunding is a way of financing your business through the donation of money from the public.
+This commonly occurs through crowdfunding websites.

-Generally, you post your business idea as a 'campaign idea' onto the website, with a description of your project.
+Generally, you post your business idea as a campaign onto the website, with a description of your project.
 If people want to support your campaign, they can donate money to help you achieve your goal.
-These supporters are often called backers.
 On some websites, you need to set a monetary goal, and a time frame to reach this goal by.

-For example, you can set that for every donation of $10, you will provide an acknowledgement to the donor on your product’s website, and for every donation of $20, you will reward a 5% discount on the purchase of your product once it is produced.
+For example, you can set that for every donation of $10, you will acknowledge the donor on your product’s website.
+For every donation of $20, you will discount 5% off the purchase of your product.